Tuning into the risk of hearing loss

 Using an Electric drill 94 1 hour

-Common signs that you have been listening too loudly or for too long may include:
+Common signs that you’ve been exposed to loud noises for too long may include:

 • ringing, clicking, roaring, hissing or buzzing in your ears